-After adding in taxes and fees, you're facing a cost of over $1,400 per night to stay in Eden.
-However, if you buy the 70,000 Bonvoy points with a 45% bonus, you'll only have to pay $612.50.
-That's still a lot of money, but it's nearly $800 per night less than the cash rates.
+After adding in taxes and fees, you're facing a cost of over $1,700 per night to stay in Eden.
+However, you can snag a last-minute booking for as few as 64,000 points per night.
+If you buy Marriott points with a 25% bonus, you'll only have to pay $640.
+That's still a lot of money, but it's over $1,000 per night less than the cash rates.

 5th Night Free

-Don't forget that Bonvoy loyalty members can effectively get 20% off five-night award stays, thanks to Marriott's 5th Night Free Benefit.
-This could make for a pretty lucrative opportunity if paired with this promotion and an off-peak Category 1 property.
+Don't forget that Bonvoy loyalty members can effectively get up to 20% off five-night award stays, thanks to Marriott's 5th Night Free Benefit.
+This could make for a pretty lucrative opportunity if paired with this promotion and low points cost property.

-For example, you could book a five-night stay at this Four Points in California for 20,000 Bonvoy points total.
-At 0.86¢ per point, you could buy all of the necessary points for only $175, or $35 per night!
+For example, you could book a five-night stay at this Four Points in California for 19,200 Bonvoy points total.
+At 1¢ per point, you could buy all of the necessary points for only $192–just $38.40 per night!

 Safari in Southern Africa

-If you're looking for a more luxurious low-category destination, Marriott has a few enticing properties in southern Africa.
+If you're looking for a more luxurious low-points destination, Marriott has a few enticing properties in southern Africa.

-Even better, the Protea Hotel Lusaka Safari Lodge has its own game reserve on-site!
-As a category 1 hotel, you can pay as little as 5,000 points for an off-peak night, or a modest 7,500 points for a standard night.
-For example, you can visit in March 2022 for just 22,500 points total for a 5th-night free stay.
-If you buy those points at with a 45% bonus, you'll pay just $200 total (or around $40 per night).
-That's less than the typical cost for just one night at this property!
+For example, the Protea Hotel Lusaka Safari Lodge has its own game reserve on-site!
+As a formerly category 1 hotel, you can pay as little as 5,000 points per night.
+For example, you can visit in March 2023 for just 24,500 points total for a 5th-night free stay.
+If you buy those points with a 25% bonus, you'll pay just $245 total (under $50 per night).
+That's less than the typical cost for just two nights at this property!

 Marriott Bonvoy points transfer to 40 different airlines.
 Most of those transfer at a 3 to 1 transfer ratio with a 5,000-mile bonus for transferring 60,000 points.
 That means that a 60,000-point transfer would yield 25,000 airline miles.
-This solid 45% bonus on buying Marriott point opens the opportunity to mint airline miles at 2.1¢ cents each.
+This 25% bonus on buying Marriott points opens the opportunity to mint airline miles at 2.4¢ cents each.

 Maximizing your Purchase